pic

 end

-Likewise, regardless of dependency status, operations can be computed either sequentially or concurrently.
+Regardless of their dependency status, operations can be computed either sequentially or concurrently.
 A sequential procedure involves executing operations one after the other, ensuring each operation completes before the next one begins.
 Conversely, concurrency allows multiple operations to be processed simultaneously, opening up opportunities for parallel execution.

 Like most programming languages, Julia defaults to a sequential execution.
-This is a deliberate choice that prioritizes result correctness, based on that concurrent execution with dependent operations can yield incorrect results if mishandled.
-Basically, the issue arises because concurrency can deal with dependencies in multiple ways, potentially involving timing inconsistencies for reading and writing data.
-A sequential approach precludes this possibility, as it guarantees a predictable order of execution and therefore timing.
+This is a deliberate design choice that prioritizes result correctness, as concurrent execution of dependent operations can yield incorrect results if mishandled.
+The issue arises because concurrency introduces non-determinism in the execution order, which can lead to timing inconsistencies when reading and writing data.
+A sequential approach precludes this possibility by guaranteeing a predictable order of execution.

 Because most programming languages default to sequential execution, certain nuances of concurrent programming can be difficult to grasp (e.g., concurrency doesn't necessarily imply simultaneity).
-Misunderstandings in this regard can lead to flawed program design or incorrect handling of concurrent processes.
-To address this potential issue, we next revisit this topic in light of the fundamental concepts of tasks and threads.
+Such misunderstandings can lead to flawed program design or incorrect handling of concurrent processes.
+To address this, we next revisit the topic in light of the fundamental concepts of tasks and threads.

 Tasks and Threads

-When computing an operation, Julia internally defines a set of instructions to be processed through the concept of task.
-Each of these tasks must be assigned to a computer thread for its computation.
-Since a single task runs on exactly one thread at a time, the number of threads available on your computer determines the number of tasks that can be computed simultaneously.
+When computing an operation, Julia internally defines a set of instructions to be processed.
+This is achieved through the concept of tasks.
+For a task to be computed, it must be assigned to a computer thread.
+Since a single task runs on exactly one thread at a time, the number of threads available on your computer determines how many tasks can be computed simultaneously.

-Importantly, each session in Julia begins with a predefined pool of threads.
-Julia defaults to a single thread, regardless of your computer's hardware.
-We'll start considering this case, as it provides a convenient starting point for understanding concurrency.
+Importantly, each session in Julia starts with a predefined pool of threads, defaulting to a single thread regardless of your computer's hardware.
+We'll begin by examining the single-threaded case, as it provides a clear basis for understanding concurrency.

 To build intuition, consider two workers A and B, whom we'll think of as employees working for a company.
 B's job consists of performing the same operation continuously for a certain period of time.
 In the code, this is represented by summing 1+1 repeatedly for one second.
-Instead, A's job consists of receiving some delivery, which will arrive after a certain period of time.
-In the code, this job is represented by performing no computations for two seconds, captured by calling the function sleep(2).
+For its part, A's job consists of waiting for some delivery, which will arrive after a certain period of time.
+In the code, this job is represented by performing no computations for two seconds, simulated by calling the function sleep(2).

 function job_A(time_working)